GabrielMalakias/BasicGeo/README.md

 =========

 This repository has been created for develop an Location API.
-Is simple, only for test my knowledge and for develop an my custom application, but your use is free...
+Is simple, only for test my knowledge and for develop an my custom application, but your use is unrestrained...

 ###Instalation